FUEL4EP/consumption_analysis/README.md

 	consal --hp

+7. Run analysis on provided data base for firewood mass consumption:

+	consal -f

-7. Add a new consumption value to an existing data base and then run an analysis of electrical power consumption:
+8. Add a new consumption value to an existing data base and then run an analysis of electrical power consumption:

 	consal -i -e

-8. Add a new consumption value to an existing data base and then run an analysis of water consumption:
+9. Add a new consumption value to an existing data base and then run an analysis of water consumption:

 	consal -i -w

-9. Add a new consumption value to an existing data base and then run an analysis of heating oil consumption:
+10. Add a new consumption value to an existing data base and then run an analysis of heating oil consumption:

 	consal -i -o

-10. Add a new consumption value to an existing data base and then run an analysis of gas consumption:
+11. Add a new consumption value to an existing data base and then run an analysis of gas consumption:

 	consal -i -g

-11. Add a new consumption value to an existing data base and then run an analysis of pellets consumption:
+12. Add a new consumption value to an existing data base and then run an analysis of pellets consumption:

 	consal -i -p

-12. Add a new consumption value to an existing data base and then run an analysis of heat pump energy consumption:
+13. Add a new consumption value to an existing data base and then run an analysis of heat pump energy consumption:

 	consal -i \--hp

+14. Add the weight of a new furnance charge to an existing data base and then run an analysis of firewood mass consumption:

+	consal -i -f

-13. Create a new data base for electrical power consumption:
+15. Create a new data base for electrical power consumption:

 	consal -i -n -e

-14. Create a new data base for water consumption:
+16. Create a new data base for water consumption:

 	consal -i -n -w

-15. Create a new data base for heating oil consumption:
+17. Create a new data base for heating oil consumption:

 	consal -i -n -o

-16. Create a new data base for gas consumption:
+18. Create a new data base for gas consumption:

 	consal -i -n -g

-17. Create a new data base for pellets consumption:
+19. Create a new data base for pellets consumption:

 	consal -i -n -p

-18. Create a new data base for heat pump energy consumption:
+20. Create a new data base for heat pump energy consumption:

 	consal -i -n \--hp

+21. Create a new data base for firewood mass consumption:

+	consal -i -n -f